 While individuals should choose healthy beverages over sugary drinks, there is a serious need for cost-effective interventions and policies that decrease access to sugary drinks while improving access to free, safe, and cold water.
-The HPRC is working with The Boston Public Health Commission, Boston Public Schools, and providers of afterschool programs, such as the YMCA, Boys and Girls Club of Boston, and the Boston Centers for Youth and Families to create environments that are free of sugary drinks.
 Below you will find:

-- Academic journal articles providing an evidence base for the importance of limiting sugary drinks to improve health and reduce overweight and chronic disease risk;
+- Scientific publications from the HPRC providing an evidence base for the importance of limiting sugary drinks to improve health and reduce overweight and chronic disease risk.

 An interdisciplinary elementary school program designed to promote healthful eating and physical activities in school, home, and community environments.

 An interdisciplinary curriculum focused on improving the health and well-being of sixth through eighth grade students while building and reinforcing skills in language arts, math, science, social studies, and physical education.

 Sample Lesson Passing the Sugar

 Parent Newsletter: Be Sugar Smart

 Learning healthy behaviors begins at home.
 As a parent or guardian, you have the greatest influence over the foods your child eats and the activities that they do when out of school.
 The goal of Food, Fun & Family is to help busy parents provide a healthier home environment for their children.

 Food & Fun & Family provides resources for the following water access and healthy beverage goals: